amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

     on the current state.

 #### Day-28 Newspaper vending machine using FSM
-    1. When a coin inserted , 2 bit signal coin[1:0] sent, signal is asserted at the next negative edge of a global clock signal and stays up for one cycle.
+    1) When a coin inserted , 2 bit signal coin[1:0] sent, signal is asserted at the next negative edge of a global clock signal and stays up for one cycle.

-	2. output of the circuit is singlebit each time total amount inserted in 15 cents or more, an output signal goes high
+    2) Output of the circuit is singlebit each time total amount inserted in 15 cents or more, an output signal goes high

-	3. reset signal to reset FSM , reset given is synchronous reset
+    3) Reset signal to reset FSM , reset signal given is this case is "synchronous reset"